Global Ambassador Trip with Maitreyi Ramakrishnan

 First photo on the left shows a large group of people sitting around a tree.
 The second photo on the right shows a woman dressed in a blue long sleeve top and long blue skirt stand up among a group of people who are sitting down.

-Angie, Kristi and Maitreyi met with women in the village savings and loan association to learn how they’re using the money they earn to send their daughters to school.
+Angie, Kristi and Maitreyi met with women in a village savings and loan association group to learn how they’re using the money they earn to send their daughters to school.

 Angie: